petewinn/OCI-Free-Tier/PersonalCloudService.md

 sudo apt get upgrade
 ```

 Then it's time to install.
-We're going to use snap install to keep this simple, but if you want to get your hands dirty with a [full config check out this guide](https://www.linux.com/tutorials/how-install-nextcloud-server-ubuntu/).
+We're going to use snap install to keep this simple.

 `sudo snap install nextcloud`

 In the background this snap will setup the rquired apache server, database backend etc to run NextCloud.

-Perhaps in future we could look at running this with an ATP backend!
+If you want to get your hands dirty with a [full config check out this guide](https://www.linux.com/tutorials/how-install-nextcloud-server-ubuntu/).

+Or alternatively you can put this in a docker container behind a reverse proxy if you want to put more services on this box and [there's a great guide here for that](https://blog.ssdnodes.com/blog/self-hosting-handbook/)!

 ## Setup trusted servers to access